d12frosted/elpa-mirror/gnu/denote-readme.txt

 [The `denote-prompts' option] See section 3.1.1

-[The `denote-rename-no-confirm' option] See section 4.1.1
+[The `denote-rename-confirmations' option] See section 4.1.1

 [Front matter] See section 6

+[The `denote-save-buffers' option] See section 3.1.5

+[Change the order of file name components] See section 5.1

-4.1.1 The `denote-rename-no-confirm' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+4.1.1 The `denote-rename-confirmations' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  The user option `denote-rename-no-confirm' makes all commands that rename files not prompt for confirmation and save buffers outright ([Renaming files]).
+  The user option `denote-rename-confirmations' controls what kind of confirmation renaming commands ask for ([Renaming files]).
+Its value is a list of symbols.

-  This affects the behaviour of the commands `denote-rename-file', `denote-dired-rename-files', `denote-rename-file-using-front-matter', `denote-dired-rename-marked-files-with-keywords', `denote-dired-rename-marked-files-using-front-matter', `denote-keywords-add', `denote-keywords-remove', and any other command that builds on top of them.
+  The value is either nil, in which case no confirmation is ever requested, or a list of symbols among the following:

+  • `modify-file-name' means that renaming commands will ask for confirmation before modifying the file name.

+  • `rewrite-front-matter' means that renaming commands will ask for confirmation before rewritting the front matter.

+  • `add-front-matter' means that renaming commands will ask for confirmation before adding new front matter to the file.

   The default behaviour of the `denote-rename-file' command (and others like it) is to ask for an affirmative answer as a final step before changing the file name and, where relevant, inserting or updating the corresponding front matter.
-It also does not save the affected file’s buffer to let the user inspect and confirm the changes (such as by invoking the command `diff-buffer-with-file').

-  With this user option bound to a non-nil value, buffers are saved as well.
-The assumption is that the user who opts in to this feature is familiar with the `denote-rename-file' (or related) operation and knows it is reliable.

-  Specialised commands that build on top of `denote-rename-file' (or related) may internally bind this user option to a non-nil value in order to perform their operation (e.g. `denote-dired-rename-files' goes through each marked Dired file, prompting for the information to
+  Specialized commands that build on top of `denote-rename-file' (or related) may internally bind this user option to a non-nil value in order to perform their operation (e.g. `denote-dired-rename-files' goes through each marked Dired file, prompting for the information to